 A popular secular New Year’s Eve song is “Auld Lang Syne,” based on a poem written in 1788 by the national poet of Scotland, Robert Burns.
 It is sung at the stroke of midnight to bid farewell to the old year.

-, a plea to God for compassion, forgiveness, and blessing.
-On the eve of Yom Kippur, is sung in synagogues.Whether we talk about New Year’s resolutions or
+," a plea to God for compassion, forgiveness, and blessing.
+On the eve of Yom Kippur, " " is sung.Whether we talk about New Year’s resolutions or

 , returning to the path of righteousness, we can all benefit from taking a pause to consider where we have been in our lives, where we want to go, and how we plan to get from here to there.Easily access the Jewish calendar and find all upcoming holiday dates!